 - Collect the required documents for your PPP loan application

-- Remember you need to spend at least 60% of your loan funds on payroll expenses
+- Remember you need to spend at least 60% of your loan funds on payroll expenses (and keep documentation of loan expenses to prepare for possible forgiveness)

 We understand this is a difficult time for everyone, and we’re committed to helping business owners with government emergency relief resources and clear steps.